MurikiGY/AVL/README.md

 # AVL
-Implementation of an AVL binary tree in C
+Implementation of an AVL binary tree.